 - Place the mini marshmallows into a large, microwave-safe bowl.
 Heat in the microwave in 30 second increments, stirring each time, until completely melted.
 This will take about 2-3 minutes.4 cups mini marshmallows

-- Add the butter, corn syrup, and salt and stir until combined.3½ tablespoons unsalted butter, 2 teaspoons corn syrup, ½ teaspoon kosher salt
+- Add the butter and corn syrup, and stir until combined.3½ tablespoons salted butter, 2 teaspoons corn syrup

 - Add a few drops of green food coloring and mix until the marshmallows are all green.Green food coloring